francois/sony_reader/README.markdown

 from the command line
 =====================

+If you have a collection of books, you can do sync them all up if they are in the proper hierarchy using:

+    $ sreader PATH_TO_READER sync PATH_TO_BOOK_COLLECTION

+The book collection is an on-disk database holding directories of authors, and books or series underneath.
+Lay out your directory structure like this:

+    PATH_TO_BOOK_COLLECTION/
+      David Eddings/
+        The Belgariad/
+          01 Pawn of Prophecy.epub
+          01 Pawn of Prophecy.jpeg
+          02 Queen of Sorcery.epub
+          02 Queen of Sorcery.png
+          ...

+        # Individual books can be added as well
+        The Redemption of Althalus.epub
+        The Redemption of Althalus.jpg

+      Terry Goodkind/
+        Sword of Truth/
+          01 Wizard's First Rule.epub
+          01 Wizard's First Rule.jpg
+          02 Stone of Tears.epub
+          02 Stone of Tears.jpg
+          ...

+`sreader` will only add books and collections which are missing.
+It does not yet handle data deletion.
+To delete anything, use your reader's UI.

+Cover images must have one of three extensions: jpg, jpeg or png.

+You can add single books to your reader using:

     $ sreader PATH_TO_READER add --title="Book's Title" --author="Book's Author" --epub="path/to/epub" --cover="path/to-cover"

+This will not manage the collections for you.

 from Ruby (IRB works just fine)